 Kwinana has expanded rapidly over the past decade and is now home to some incredible attractions including the award-winning Kwinana Adventure Park, The Edge skate park, the Kwinana Recquatic Centre as well as our popular community centres and Kwinana Public Library.

-The City of Kwinana also hosts a range of well-attended events and programs throughout the year.
-From performances by the Perth Symphony Orchestra to an annual Children’s Party and so much more, you’ll find something for everyone in Kwinana.
+The City of Kwinana also hosts a range of well-attended events and programs throughout the year, including a community concert, fringe festival and more.
 Visit our What's On page to find out about events and programs happening in Kwinana now.

 Kwinana Industrial Area (KIA)